fikinitiative/vagrant-debian-web/README.md

 * On your computer, add to /etc/hosts the host configuration to the new virtual machine:
   192.168.56.101 fikstore.lc prueba.fikstore.lc hola.fikstore.lc

-* Clone on /Users/youruser/Sites/ the wp-fikstore repo:
-  $ git clone git@github.com:fikinitiative/wp-fikstore.git /Users/youruser/Sites/wp-fikstore

-* Copy the wordpress configuration:
-  $ cp /Users/youruser/Sites/wp-fikstore/wp-config.php.local /Users/youruser/Sites/wp-fikstore/wp-config.php

-* If you have not installed composer, do it:
+* If you have not installed composer yet, do it:
   $ brew tap josegonzalez/homebrew-php
   $ brew install josegonzalez/php/composer
   $ composer selfupdate